electron/electron/docs/api/app.md

 `tasks` is an array of `Task` objects in following format:

-* `Task` Object
+`Task` Object
-  * `program` String - Path of the program to execute, usually you should specify `process.execPath` which opens the current program
+* `program` String - Path of the program to execute, usually you should specify `process.execPath` which opens the current program.
-  * `arguments` String - The command line arguments when `program` is executed
+* `arguments` String - The command line arguments when `program` is executed.
-  * `title` String - The string to be displayed in a JumpList
+* `title` String - The string to be displayed in a JumpList.
-  * `description` String - Description of this task
+* `description` String - Description of this task.
 * `iconPath` String - The absolute path to an icon to be displayed in a JumpList, which can be an arbitrary resource file that contains an icon.
-You can usually specify `process.execPath` to show the icon of the program
+You can usually specify `process.execPath` to show the icon of the program.
 * `iconIndex` Integer - The icon index in the icon file.
 If an icon file consists of two or more icons, set this value to identify the icon.
-If an icon file consists of one icon, this value is 0
+If an icon file consists of one icon, this value is 0.

 **Note:** This API is only available on Windows.

-## app.commandLine.appendSwitch(switch, [value])
+### `app.commandLine.appendSwitch(switch[, value])`

-Append a switch [with optional value] to Chromium's command line.
+Append a switch (with optional `value`) to Chromium's command line.

 **Note:** This will not affect `process.argv`, and is mainly used by developers to control some low-level Chromium behaviors.

-## app.commandLine.appendArgument(value)
+### `app.commandLine.appendArgument(value)`

 Append an argument to Chromium's command line.
 The argument will be quoted correctly.

 **Note:** This will not affect `process.argv`.

-## app.dock.bounce([type])
+### app.dock.bounce([type])

 * `type` String - Can be `critical` or `informational`.
 The default is `informational`